 I watched this movie with my dad.
-I’m actually surprised that this was only in theaters for a short amount of time considering it turned out to be a pretty good film.
+I’m actually surprised that this was only in theaters for a short amount of time.
+It turned out to be a pretty good film.
 The cinematography is amazingly beautiful.
 I loved seeing all the old film equipment being showcased.
-I also really enjoyed the costume and set design because everything is vintage and I really like that 40’s style aesthetic.
+What I also enjoyed the costume and set design because everything is vintage and I really like that 40’s style aesthetic.

 What I thought was interesting was the mention of communism in the film.
 I won’t spoil George Clooney’s speech, but what he said was very interesting.
 He also talks about communist ideals being interjected in many mainstream films and that has convinced to look at this movie project in a different light.